dgoto2/mse4bias/README.md

 ```

-Once the MSE scenraios are specified the following parameters (in run_mse_grid_distr.R) need to be specified to run simulations.
+Once the MSE scenarios are specified the following parameters (in run_mse_grid_distr.R) need to be specified to run simulations.
 Currently, two alternative OMs (with differnt values of natural mortality rates; M = 0.1 and 0.3) can also be optionally run:

 ```r